cirosantilli/markdown-style-guide/index.md

 Most major engines however don't add the two extra spaces.

-#### Indented lists
+#### Indentation of content inside lists

--   Indented list items and their content by 4 spaces further than their parent.
-    The first level has no indent.

-    Good:

-        Before.
+The indentation level of what comes inside list and of further list items must be the same as the first list item.

+Bad:

     -   item 1

       Content 1

+    -   item 2

+          Content 2

+Good (if it matches your spaces after list marker style):

-            - item 11
+    -   item 1

         Content 1

     -   item 2

-            - item 21
-            - item 22

-        After.

-    Rationale: same indent as:

-    -   code blocks, so it is simpler for editors to implement: 1 tab always equals 4 spaces.
-    -   inner content must have, so inner lists look aligned with inner paragraphs.
+        Content 2

 Bad:

+    - item 1

+        Content 1

+    - item 2

+        Content 2

+Good (if it matches your spaces after list marker style):

-            -   Outer list.
+    - item 1

-                Inner paragraph.

-              - Inner list.
-Bad. not aligend.

-        It is true that many implementations render the following the same as the above:
+      Content 1

-            - Outer list.
+    - item 2

-              Inner paragraph.
-2 spaces: not standard.
+      Content 2

+Avoid starting a list item directly with indented code blocks because that is not consistently implemented.
+[CommonMark states that](http://spec.commonmark.org/0.12/#example-176) a single space is assumed in that case:

-              - Inner list.
+    -     code

-        But the original markdown standard requires 4 spaces for inner paragraphs.
+      a

 #### Lists and empty lines